A Reverse Black Hole Information Problem: How to coarse-grain an AdS black hole

 \subsection{Small black holes}

 Most of the results in the previous subsections apply to large black holes only.
-In the large black hole energy regime, one can coarse-grain in a structureless way over the entire microcanonical window, as it dominated by black hole states.
-Within a microcanonical window around energies $E$ in the small black hole range, the Hilbert space $\mathcal{H}_{\tsc{H}}$ is heavily dominated by the radiation states.
-The presence of black holes implies that there is a notion of coarse-graining which explains the black hole entropy.
-However, the vast majority of the states are radiation states, which are distinguishable from the black hole states.
-Any notion of coarse-graining must account for this richer structure in the microcanonical ensemble.
-In Sec. \ref{sec:detect_BH}, we proposed that simple two-point functions can be a useful diagnostic that distinguishes between the microcanonical states of black holes and radiation.
+Large black holes dominate the microcanonical ensemble, so one can coarse-grain in a structureless way, like when we used the Haar measure in Sec.~\ref{sec:Averaging over Hamiltonians: uncertainty in eigenstates}.
+For microcanonical ensembles with energy in the small, unstable black hole range, there is still a notion of coarse-graining needed to capture the black hole entropy and semiclassical production of mixed state Hawking radiation, but small black hole microstates are atypical within their ensembles.
+Supposing that the initial state is a small black hole, time evolution takes us through partially evaporated microstates before reaching the typical radiation states, because of bulk locality.
+Any notion of coarse-graining black hole evaporation must account for this richer structure in the microcanonical ensemble.

 Now we discuss a model for the Hilbert space structure of a microcanonical window with energy $E$ in the small black hole range.
-This microcanonical Hilbert space can be further decomposed into Hilbert spaces $\cH^{(n)}$ as follows:
+In the model, the microcanonical Hilbert space $\cH$ is further decomposed into Hilbert spaces $\cH^{(n)}$ as follows:

-Here $\cH_{\tsc{BH}}^{(E-n)}$ and $\cH_{\tsc{rad}}^{(n)}$ are the microcanonical Hilbert spaces of the black hole with energy $E-n$ and the Hawking radiation with energy $n$ respectively.\footnote{In a physical setup, the Hilbert space cannot be decomposed exactly into black hole and radiation Hilbert spaces, but for our toy model we will take this decomposition to be exact.} The width of the black hole and radiation microcanonical Hilbert spaces is taken to be one here, for simplicity, such that $n$ takes integer values between zero and $E$.
-We write
+Here $\cH_{\tsc{BH}}^{(E-n)}$ and $\cH_{\tsc{rad}}^{(n)}$ are the microcanonical Hilbert spaces of the black hole with energy $E-n$ and the Hawking radiation with energy $n$ respectively.\footnote{In a physical setup, the Hilbert space cannot be decomposed exactly into black hole and radiation Hilbert spaces, but for our toy model we will take this decomposition to be exact.} \footnote{The width of the black hole and radiation microcanonical Hilbert spaces is implicitly taken to equal one, for simplicity, such that $n$ takes integer values between zero and $E$.} We write the Hilbert space dimensions as